Log Management

 Share:

-GitLab Runner is an open-source application that is integrated within the GitLab CI/ CD pipeline to automate running jobs in the pipeline.
-It is written in GoLang, making it platform agnostic.
-It is installed onto any supported operating system, a locally hosted application environment, or within a container.
+GitLab Runner is an open-source application integrated within the GitLab CI/ CD pipeline to automate running jobs in the pipeline.
+It is written in GoLang, making the platform agnostic.
+It is installed on any supported operating system, in a locally hosted application environment, or within a container.
 A Gitlab runner executes jobs outlined in the. gitlab-ci.yml file and sends the results back to GitLab.

 The.
 GitLab-ci.yml file is installed in the root directory of GitLab’s repository.
 The most common stages in a Gitlab workflow are outlined below:

-• Pre-build – These are the set of operations that are to be performed before the application build commences when there are new code changes/ commits.
-As a precursor to this set of operations, all libraries and tools that are required to create the build are executed.
+• Pre-build – These are the operations to be performed before the application build commences when there are new code changes/ commits.
+All libraries and tools required to create the build are executed as a precursor to this set of operations.

-• Build – These are the set of executable operations that create a new build of the application with the new changes/ commits.
+• Build – These executable operations create a new application build with the latest changes/ commits.

 • Test – A set of tests to ensure that the new build of the application is functioning as expected.